Sissi (film): Plot

 Sissi spends her time fishing in the forest where by chance she meets Franz Josef.
 The emperor is unaware that the girl is his cousin Sissi.
 He takes a liking to her and invites her for an afternoon hunting trip in the Alps.
 They meet as arranged in the mountains where they talk and become acquainted.
 Sissi falls in love with him but does not reveal her true identity.
 During their trip, Sissi learns of the planned marriage between Franz Joseph with her sister.
 The Emperor remarks that he envies the man who will marry Sissi and confesses that he feels no connection to Néné.
 Upon hearing his indirect declaration of love, Sissi becomes distraught due to her loyalty to Néné.
 She runs away from Franz Joseph without any explanation.

 When Sissi returns to their residence, Néné reveals the reason for the trip to Bad Ischl: to become engaged with Franz Joseph.
 Unexpectedly, a new guest, the Prince of Lippe, arrives and Sissi is invited by the Archduchess to act as his partner at the Emperor's birthday celebration.

 At his birthday party, Franz Joseph is suddenly confronted by Sissi's appearance there with her mother and sister.
 He realises who Sissi is and tries to talk to her, openly confessing his love and asking her to marry him.
 Sissi rejects Franz Joseph out of loyalty to her sister.
 He defies his mother's reservations and Sissi's resistance and announces, to the surprise of his guests, his betrothal to Sissi.
 Néné is heartbroken and leaves the party crying.
 Sissi, in a state of shock, is forced to obey the Emperor's wishes.

 In Possenhofen, preparations for the wedding have started.
 Sissi is not excited about her impending marriage, as the hurt Néné has left for an indefinite period.
 For her sister's sake, Sissi attempts to break her engagement.
 However, Néné returns with a new suitor, Maximilian Anton, Hereditary Prince of Thurn and Taxis.
 The sisters reunite and Néné gives her blessing to Sissi for her marriage.

 For the wedding ceremony, Sissi travels with her family on the steamboat Franz Joseph down the Danube to Vienna.
 People line the banks, waving flags and cheering their future Empress.
 As part of a grand procession, Sissi enters the city in a gilded carriage.
 The wedding takes place in the Augustinian Church on 24 April 1854.

 Filming locations

+Finance came in part from Allied Artists.

 Sissi was filmed in some original places the Empress visited, including Schönbrunn Palace and the Kaiservilla in Bad Ischl.
-The scenes of her youth on Lake Starnberg, however, were actually filmed at Schloss Fuschl at Lake Fuschl in the Salzkammergut region because Possenhofen Castle was in a poor condition at the time.
+The scenes of her youth on Lake Starnberg, however, were actually filmed at Fuschl Castle at Lake Fuschl in the Salzkammergut region because Possenhofen Castle was in a poor condition at the time.
 The wedding celebration was filmed at St. Michael's Church, Vienna.